Bug report #11914

 I report this bug as blocker without having checked in previous release (sorry - I don't have any on this computer) but I'm pretty sure I've already used it as expected, in the past.

-#1 Updated by Harrissou Santanna almost 6 years ago
+#1 Updated by Harrissou Santanna over 6 years ago

 I've found an use-case where it may be useful to keep categorization (and other refinings?) on all features instead of subset: in atlas mode.

 Suppose the first rule is something like

 And you refine this rule with categorized symbols on field_2.

 with the current system, You get all the rows/features in the layer and can order/modify their style as you want.
 While generating atlas, you don't have to care about how features will be displayed as you've already set it for all features in the layer.